 To receive Departmental Honors upon graduating, a student must:

-2. have a cumulative GPA of at least 3.5 and
+- Have a cumulative GPA of at least 3.5

 Economics 198A/198B can be used as two Economics Electives towards the major.
-Economics 198A/198B must be taken over two consecutive quarters, Fall/Winter, or Winter/Spring combination only.
+Economics 198A/198B must be taken in their final academic year over two consecutive quarters, Fall/Winter or Winter/Spring combination only.
 No units or grade points will be granted unless both Economics 198A and 198B are completed.

 NOTE: If you are planning to participate in the Departmental Honors Program, DO NOT enroll in Economics 199A.
 If you complete Economics 199A, you will no longer be eligible to receive credit for Economics 198A and 198B.